mareiter/w251/hw04/README.md

 - What is the best accuracy you can achieve?
 Are you over 99%?
 99.5%

 I was able to get different models to oscilate between 0.99 and 1.00 for periods of time, particularly the longer the model was running.
-But none of them stayed in that range consistently over time.
+But none of them seemed to stay in that range consistently over time.